Food Allergies

 Medication Summary

-Diphenhydramine (Anti-Hist, Aler-Dryl, Benadryl)
+Diphenhydramine (Anti-Hist, Geri-Dryl, Naramin, Benadryl)

 Clinical Context: This is a first-generation antihistamine with anticholinergic effects that binds to H1 receptors in the CNS and the body.
 It competitively blocks histamine from binding to H1 receptors.
-It is used for symptomatic relief of symptoms caused by release of histamine in allergic reactions.
+It is used for relief of symptoms caused by release of histamine in allergic reactions.

 Clinical Context: Second-generation histamine H1-receptor antagonist.
 Competes with histamine on effector cells in the gastrointestinal tract, blood vessels, and respiratory tract.
 Available in a variety of oral formulations (tablet, liquid, chewable, oral disintegrating) to allow ease of administration.